jython/devguide/committing_hg_jy.rst

 entries.

 Second, make sure the patch does not break backwards-compatibility without a good reason.
-This means :ref:`running the entire test suite <runtests>` to make sure everything still passes.
+This means :ref:`running the entire test suite <runtests-jy>` to make sure everything still passes.
 It also means that if semantics do change there must be a good reason for the breakage of code the change will cause (and it **will** break someone's code).
 If you are unsure if the breakage